Red Guards (Finland): After the war

 A substantial number of Finnish Red Guards managed to retreat into Russian-held territories after the Whites' victory in Finland.
-Red Guard units served in the 7th Red Army when it fought in Estonia.
+Many of those who fled to Russia were reorganized into new fighting units and participated in the Russian Civil War and, by extension, World War I. The United Kingdom organized the Murmansk Legion from Red Guard refugees as part of the North Russia Intervention of the Allies.
+The British hoped to use the Murmansk Legion to fight off the Viena expedition of the Germany-aligned White Finns into East Karelia.
+Red Guard units served in the 7th Red Army when it fought in the Estonian War of Independence.
 There, the Finnish Reds clashed with Finnish White volunteers fighting for the Republic of Estonia.